vitobotta/hetzner-k3s/README.md

 You can specify any number of worker node pools, static or autoscaled, and have mixed nodes with different specs for different workloads.

+Hetzner cloud init setting (`additional_packages` & `post_create_commands`) can be used global and in pool.
+If it's set in pool the global settings will be ignored for this pool.
+So pool settings will overrule global settings.

 At the moment Hetzner Cloud has five locations: two in Germany (`nbg1`, Nuremberg and `fsn1`, Falkenstein), one in Finland (`hel1`, Helsinki) and two in the USA (`ash`, Ashburn, Virginia, and `hil`, Hillsboro, Oregon).
 Please keep in mind that US locations only offer instances with AMD CPUs at the moment, while the newly introduced ARM instances are only available in Falkenstein-fsn1 for now.

 For the available instance types and their specs, either check from inside a project when adding a server manually or run the following with your Hetzner token: